 - Businesses operating between 40 LPA – 1.5 Cr. will just have to file one quarterly GST return, i.e. just four returns in a year.
 If a business opts for the composition scheme, there would not be much details asked and just the total turnover.
 Composition scheme applies to the product based businesses and is not for the service providers.

 - An enterprise operating above 1.5 Crore will be required to file three monthly returns GSTR-1, GSTR-2, GSTR-3.

 Prompt and accurate GST return filing will be critical, to ensure timely returns and a high GST Compliance Rating.

 Any deviation from filing the returns can lead to penalties and interests.
 It can also cause disallowance or delay in getting the input tax credit.
 There’s an automated late fine for the late filers.
 Each day’s delay will cost Rs.
 100/- [tentative], with a maximum limit up to Rs.
 5000/-.
 In the case of annual returns, the fine is Rs.
 100 per day with a maximum limit of .25% of the aggregate turnover.

 Timely and accurate filing of returns will ensure delivery of credit to the last recipient.

-Should you need any assistance or consultation in filing the returns, the deft team at Masters India is here to help you. autoTax from Masters India, a GST Suvidha Provider is a fully automated GST Software, which along with other functionalities also ensures that you always file returns timely and accurately.
+If you need any assistance or consultation in filing the GST returns, the deft team at Masters India is here to help you.
+AutoTax from Masters India, a GST Suvidha Provider is a fully automated GST Software, which along with other functionalities also ensures that you always file GST returns timely and accurately.